MohdMaaz19/task-manager-maaz/README.md

 # Personal Task Management API

 This is a personal task management application API that allows users to create, read, update, and delete tasks.
-It also supports filtering, sorting of data.This application also has authentication and authorization, so that users with right permissions can see their tasks.
+It also supports filtering, sorting of data.This application also has authentication and authorization using JWT, so that users with right permissions can see their tasks.

 # Features